Initiatives on the TCFD Recommendations

 Governance

-In YAMADA HOLDINGS, the Board of Directors discusses important management and business strategies, makes policy decisions, and supervises the ESG & Sustainability Promotion Committee.
-In addition, the ESG & Sustainability Committee examines important issues, such as climate change risks and opportunities identified from scenario analysis, and regularly reports to the Board of Directors on the status of addressing these risks, so that the Board of Directors can fully exercise its supervisory function.
+At YAMADA HOLDINGS, the Board of Directors discusses important management and business strategies, makes policy decisions, and supervises the ESG & Sustainability Promotion Committee.
+The ESG & Sustainability Promotion Committee makes decisions on important matters, and subcommittees thereunder discuss the details of individual activities and confirm the progress of activities and targets.
+In addition, the ESG & Sustainability Promotion Committee examines important issues, such as climate change risks and opportunities identified from scenario analysis, and regularly reports to the Board of Directors on the status of addressing these risks, so that the Board of Directors can fully exercise its supervisory function.

 Strategy